Confederate Railroad Construction Plans

 Lawton, Ga. to Live Oak, Fl.

-This 49-mile connection between the Pensacola & Georgia Railroad and the Savannah, Albany & Gulf Railroad was opposed by Florida railroad men before the war.
+This 49-mile connection between the Pensacola & Georgia Railroad and the Savannah, Albany & Gulf Railroad was opposed by many Florida railroad men before the war.
 It was feared that goods would travel by rail to Savannah or Charleston, rather than to Jacksonville; it would also destroy the rationale for the Florida Railroad.
-Confederate leaders wanted the road to enable them to send troops to defend Florida (without having to station them there) and to enable them to draw food (particularly beef) from Florida.
-Construction was slow because of the lack of iron; enough was eventually obtained by removing it from the Florida Railroad, despite court injunctions.
+Construction, however, was begun in 1861 by the two companies.
+Confederate leaders wanted the road completed to enable them to send troops to defend Florida (without having to station them there) and to enable them to draw food (particularly beef) from Florida.
+Construction was essentially completed by May of 1863, but completion was slowed because of the lack of iron; enough was eventually obtained by removing it from the Florida Railroad, despite court injunctions.
 The road was completed in March of 1865.

 OR Series 4, Vol. 1, Page 612